-As of fiscal year end 2021, our current and long-term material cash requirements include the following commitments and contractual obligations:
+As of fiscal year end 2022, our current and long-term material cash requirements include the following commitments and contractual obligations:

-In thousands 2022 2023 2024 2025 2026 Thereafter Total Term loan (a) \$ \$ \$ 150,000 \$ \$ \$ \$ 150,000 2025 Notes (b) 402,500 402,500 Revolving credit facility (c) Estimated interest (d) 12,808 12,808 11,189 3,773 40,578 Noncancelable operating leases (e) 77,373 84,471 73,461 68,409 51,160 111,468 466,342 Finance leases (f) 6,752 6,252 4,753 4,913 4,519 6,917 34,106 Other commitments (g) 48,035 28,589 21,623 19,244 524 84 118,099 Total \$ 144,968 \$ 132,120 \$ 261,026 \$ 498,839 \$ 56,203 \$ 118,469 \$ 1,211,625
+In thousands 2023 2024 2025 2026 2027 Thereafter Total Term loan (a) \$ \$ 150,000 \$ \$ \$ \$ \$ 150,000 2025 Notes (b) 402,497 402,497 Revolving credit facility (c) Estimated interest (d) 18,513 14,757 3,773 37,043 Noncancelable operating leases (e) 86,429 91,376 87,377 68,295 54,316 111,803 499,596 Finance leases (f) 5,569 4,734 4,888 4,496 3,623 3,265 26,575 Other commitments(g) 49,203 37,495 30,238 3,662 120,598 Total \$ 159,714 \$ 298,362 \$ 528,773 \$ 76,453 \$ 57,939 \$ 115,068 \$ 1,236,309

-- (a) Refer to Note 4.
+(a) Refer to Note 4.
 "Long-term Debt" to our consolidated financial statements included in Part II.
-Item 8 of this Form 10-K for more information on our term loan long-term debt. - (b) Refer to Note 4.
+Item 8 of this Form 10-K for more information on our term loan.

+(b) Refer to Note 4.
 "Long-term Debt" for more information on the 2025 Notes and Note 13.
-"Earnings Per Share" for the treatment of earnings per share in relation to the 2025 Notes. - (c) Refer to Note 4.
-"Long-term Debt" for more information on our revolving credit facility. - (d) We have estimated our interest payments on our term loan based on our current interest elections described in "Liquidity and Capital Resources."
-Amounts and timing may be different from our estimated interest payments due to potential voluntary prepayments, borrowings and interest rate fluctuations.
-Expected obligations on our hedging instruments are excluded from estimated interest presented in the table above. - (e) We lease our retail stores, optometric examination offices, distribution centers, office space and all of our optical laboratories with the exception of our St. Cloud, Minnesota lab, which we own.
+"Earnings Per Share" for the treatment of earnings per share in relation to the 2025 Notes.

+(c) Refer to Note 4.
+"Long-term Debt" for more information on our revolving credit facility.

+(d) We have estimated our interest payments on our term loan based on LIBOR as of the end of fiscal year 2022.
+Amounts and timing may be different from our estimated interest payments due to potential voluntary prepayments, borrowings, interest rate fluctuations and the expected discontinuation of LIBOR.
+Expected obligations on our hedging instruments are excluded from estimated interest presented in the table above.
+Refer to Note 1.
+"Business and Significant Accounting Policies" for more information on the cessation of LIBOR.

+- (e) We lease our retail stores, optometric examination offices, distribution centers, office space and all of our optical laboratories with the exception of our St. Cloud, Minnesota lab, which we own.
 The vast majority of our leases are classified as operating leases under current accounting guidance.
 Although rent expense on operating leases is recorded in SG&A on a straight-line basis over the term of the lease, contractual obligations above represent required cash payments.
 Our lease arrangements require us to pay executory costs such as insurance, real estate taxes and common area maintenance and some of our leases are based on a percentage of sales.
-These expenses are generally variable, not included above, and were approximately \$30.6 million during fiscal year ended 2021.
+These expenses are generally variable, not included above, and were approximately \$33.1 million during fiscal year ended 2022.
 Refer to Note 8.
 "Leases" for our current and long-term lease payment obligations. - (f) For leases classified as finance leases, the finance lease asset is recorded as property and equipment and a corresponding amount is recorded as a long-term debt obligation in the Consolidated Balance Sheets at the net present value of the minimum lease payments to be made over the lease term for new finance leases.
 We allocate each lease payment between a reduction of the lease obligation and interest expense using the effective interest method.
 Finance lease amounts above represent required contractual cash payments in the periods presented.
 Refer to Note 8.
 "Leases" for our current and long-term lease payment obligations. - (g) Other commitments include minimum purchase commitments with certain trade vendors and contractual agreements to purchase goods or services in the ordinary course of business.

-In addition to lease commitments and contractual obligations, our material cash requirements also include operating expenses such as payroll, store rent, and advertising expenses, which we expect to fund primarily with cash on hand and cash expected to be generated from operations.
+In addition to lease commitments and contractual obligations, our material cash requirements also include operating expenses such as payroll, store rent, and advertising expenses, which we expect to fund primarily with existing cash balances and cash flows from operations.